tzhern/INFO30005-Project/README.md

 ## **The University of Melbourne - INFO30005 (Web Information Technologies) Project**

-### Note: This is just the copy of the original project repository.
+` Note: This is just the copy of the original project repository, the original project repository is kept private and is available upon request. `

 ## Table of contents
 * [Introduction](#introduction)